deneb-viz/deneb/src/api/README.md

 # Deneb API Reference

 Internal API methods for Deneb.
+This is an intermediate stage of development, where legacy code is being broken apart to make it more modular - it's very likely that it will be dispersed further as we work towards 1.0.

 -   [commands](./commands/README.md)
 -   [config](./config/README.md)